PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 ### How it works
 In this recipe we created a queue based microservice that used Redis as a lightweight queueing mechanism.
 We used a Redis container and discovered this container using DNS.
 It is interesting to note that in this case, neither the service or consumer end had direct knowledge of each other, rather each simply placed messages onto an intermediary queue.

-Our event service again used concordant DNS to discover the Redis service as before, supplying the portName and service name for discovery.
+Our event service again used `concordant` DNS to discover the Redis service as before, supplying the portName and service name for discovery.
 We are also supplying the name of the internal list structure that Redis should use for these messages, in this case the queue is called `eventservice`.

 The `eventservice` simply records each event into a MongoDB database and provides a simple report function on this database when requested.

-Now that we have constructed a system with several services, a front end and an offline reporting tool lets take a look at the overall architecture:
+Now that we have constructed a system with several services, a front end and an offline reporting tool let's take a look at the overall architecture:

 ![image](./images/finalsystem.png)